omargammoh/pylog485/README.md

     * Power up the devices
 * Make sure that
     * The raspberry pi has access to the internet
-* If you installed a real time clock:
+* If you installed a real time clock (a real time clock is a must if you do not have stable internet and power supply, because the rpi syncs its time using the internet):
+    * Connect with ssh (device ip is `192.168.1.201`)
     * Make sure the system time is correct by executing the command `date` and viewing the time
     * Copy the system time to the real time clock with `sudo hwclock -w`
 * Port forward